-The Department of Spanish and Portuguese offers the Ph.D. with a major in Spanish in the following concentrations: a) Literature and Cultures of the Hispanic and Luso-Bazilian world, b) Hispanic Linguistics and c) Border Studies
+The Department of Spanish and Portuguese offers the Ph.D. with a major in Spanish in the following concentrations: a) Literature and Cultures of the Hispanic and Luso-Bazilian world and b) Border Studies.

 Thank you for your interest in the University of Arizona's Department of Spanish & Portuguese.
 The department offers programs leading to the Master of Arts and the Doctor of Philosophy degrees with a major in Spanish.
 For those students in other departments, the Department of Spanish and Portuguese offers doctoral minors in Spanish.